tea2code/fantasy-rts/documentation/plugins/VanillaModel/VanillaModel.md

 Until phase **Initialize Modules** it is possible to set and change the used implementation of different sub systems like the resource managers or the region generator in the model factory.
 The model factory will even wait a first iteration of `init()` before initializing.
 The default implementations are used if no others are set.

 The region manager is implemented as an data value and can be accessed via the shared manager.
+It is thread safe.

 Default ID can be found in the static class `ModelIds`.